 Cazenove was a British stockbroker and investment bank, founded in 1823 by Philip Cazenove.
 It was one of the UK’s last independent investment banks and one of the last to remain a private partnership.
 The main parts of the business were acquired by JPMorgan Chase in 2009 with the remains being sold to other financial institutions.
 The Partnership was well known for its ‘blue-blooded’ reputation and its complete aversion to publicity.
 It was one of the most successful brokers and corporate advisers in London, being described by the Financial Times as ‘dominant’ and as having an ‘aura’.

-Cazenove leased 100,000 sq ft close to the Bank of England in nine inter-connecting buildings that had been adapted to accommodate the ongoing needs of the business.
-To meet its growth expectations over the next decade, Cazenove sought to consolidate its operations into a single new building of around 155,000 sq ft, maximising the efficiency of the working environment for clients and staff.
+Cazenove leased 100,000 sq ft close to the Bank of England in nine inter-connecting buildings that had over the years been adapted to accommodate the ongoing needs of the business.
+To meet its growth expectations over the next decade, Cazenove sought to consolidate its operations into a single new building of circa 155,000 sq ft to maximise the efficiency of the working environment for its clients and staff.

-- the timetable in which the Partnership needed to decide whether to ‘stay or go’
+- timetable in which the business needed to decide whether to ‘stay or go’

-- the current and projected status of The City and Canary Wharf office markets with an assessment of how the supply and demand pipeline might affect rental value
+- current and projected status of The City and Canary Wharf office markets with an assessment of how the supply and demand pipeline might affect rental value in each

-- the likely cost of terminal dilapidations and reinstatement to be borne by the Partnership on relocation
+- likely cost of terminal dilapidations and reinstatement to be borne by the Partnership on relocation

-The decision was taken to relocate and Nick then managed:
+Once the decision was taken to relocate McCalmont-Woods then managed: